qminor/qlens-beta/README.md

 * CFITSIO library &mdash; for reading and writing FITS files
 * MUMPS package &mdash; for sparse matrix inversion in pixel image modeling (often painful to install however)
 * UMFPACK &mdash; alternative to MUMPS; much easier to install but not quite as fast or parallelized
+* TCMalloc &mdash; recommended to compile with QLens if doing pixel image modeling with OpenMP; speeds up sparse matrix calculations by reducing lock contention between threads

 # change log (Apr.
 11, 2018)